kaarmu/splash/README.md

 # typst-palette

-A package of color palettes for Typst.
+A library of color palettes for Typst.

-This package provides different color palettes with human-readable names in Typst dictionaries.
+This library provides different color palettes with human-readable names in Typst dictionaries.
 Currently there are just a few different palettes to choose from.
 Any contributions or suggestions are welcome!